Spoon theory explained

 Chronic illness and spoon theory

-Those with chronic illness or pain have reported feelings of difference and division between themselves and people without disabilities.[2]
+Those with chronic illness or pain have reported feelings of difference and alienation from people without disabilities.[2]
 This theory and the claiming of the term spoonie is utilized to build communities for those with chronic illness that can support each other.[3]

 Other uses